When Strangers Become Family

 Ronald J. Angel is Professor of Sociology at the University of Texas-Austin and coauthor, along with Jacqueline L. Angel, of Family, Intergenerational Solidarity, and Post-Traditional Society and Latinos in an Aging World.

-Verónica Montes de Oca Zavala is Professor of Sociology and Demography at the Universidad Nacional Autónoma de México (UNAM).
+Verónica Montes-de-Oca Zavala is Professor of Sociology and Demography at the Universidad Nacional Autónoma de México (UNAM).
 She is the author of Envejecimiento en América Latina y el Caribe.
-UNAM y Oxford Institute of Ageing Population.
+UNAM and Oxford Institute of Ageing Population.

 In Mexico, as elsewhere, longer lifespans, together with shorter health spans, decreasing fertility and deep social changes result in an increasing number of vulnerable and dependent older adults, whose fate, in the context of the COVID-19 pandemic is severely compromised.
 This book offers very timely and comprehensive insights into the roles of civil society organizations in advocating and providing services to this population as they defend the human and social rights of older persons.

 Luis Miguel Gutiérrez, Director, Instituto Nacional de Geriatría, México

 In When Strangers Become Family the authors highlight the roles of Civil Society Organizations in promoting care services in improving quality of life in old age, from a rights-based perspective, by promoting the new human rights agenda embodied in all international conventions since the World Assembly of Aging held in Madrid.